tpodlaski/copra/README.rst

 See also the list of contributors_  who participated in this project.

-See also the list of contributers_
+See also the list of contributers_ who

 ## Built With